ianstormtaylor/slate/docs/reference/slate-react/editor.md

 />
 ```

+### `id`

+`String`

+Id for the top-level rendered HTML element of the editor.

 ### `autoCorrect`

 `Boolean`

-Whether the editor should attempt to autocorrect spellcheck errors.
+Whether or not the editor should attempt to autocorrect spellcheck errors.

 ### `autoFocus`

 `Boolean`

-An optional attribute that, when set to true, attempts to give the content editable element focus when it's loaded onto the page.
+Whether or not the editor should attempt to give the contenteditable element focus when it's loaded onto the page.

 ### `className`

 `String`

-An optional class name to apply to the content editable element.
+An optional class name to apply to the contenteditable element.

 ### `onChange`